 Like the other Trademarkia searches, this higher-priced package includes a search of the USPTO records.
 In addition, it includes a common law trademark search, which is a search of trademarks that may be in use but are not federally registered.
 And yet, even with this higher-priced package, the USPTO search still does NOT come with a legal opinion (although the common law trademark search does).

-Avoiding the Grand Illusion of the Trademarkia Trademark Search
+Avoiding the Grand Illusion of Trademarkia

 I’m US trademark attorney Morris Turek.
 Personally, I’m not a big fan of deceptive or confusing business practices.
 When I sense someone is trying to impose a misleading impression of reality, or withholding important facts, I avoid them like the plague.
 I’m also not a big fan of upselling.
-I’d rather have all my options clearly explained to me upfront, so I know what I am getting before I make any commitments.
+I’d rather have all my options clearly explained to me upfront, so I know what I’m getting before I make any commitments.